emmaimade/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that deletes all the files in the curreent working directory that end with the character ~ A script that creates the directories welcome/, welcome/to/, welcome/to/school/ in the current directory A command that list all the directories of the current directory separated by commas
+Create a script that deletes all the files in the curreent working directory that end with the character ~ A script that creates the directories welcome/, welcome/to/, welcome/to/school/ in the current directory A command that list all the directories of the current directory separated by commas Create a magic file school.mgc that can be used with the command file to detect School data files.